IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Environmental Considerations and Personnel Safety

 \subsection{Neutron Shielding}

-While the shielding around the target, and in other areas where neutrons might be produced, is designed to minimize the number of neutrons escaping to the environment, the attenuation factors from the shielding in the immediate vicinity of the places where neutrons are generated will almost surely not be adequate to meet the stringent standards for the Yemilab environment.
+While the shielding around the target, and in other areas where neutrons might be produced, is designed to minimize the number of neutrons escaping to the environment, the attenuation factors from the shielding in the immediate vicinity of the places where neutrons are generated will almost surely not be at the level needed to meet the stringent standards established for the main Yemilab labortory spaces.
 It is possible to bring these levels down; for instance the added $\sim$4 meter steel shield between the target and the LS detector is calculated to keep the neutron flux in the fiducial volume to less than a few fast neutrons per year of running.
 This is below the level calculated for fast neutrons from cosmic ray muon spallation at the Yemilab depth.

 Similar calculations and measures must be taken to ensure that no neutrons from the IsoDAR area reach the very sensitive experiments deployed at Yemilab.
 This must be done carefully, but is not difficult to assess.
 For starters, the smallest thickness of rock between any of the IsoDAR caverns and the nearest experiment is about 50 meters.
 Attenuation of neutrons in this thickness of rock certainly places neutron transport through the solid rock at below the cosmic-ray background.
 But neutrons do have a nasty habit of working through cracks and air spaces.
 However, the flux is attenuated every time a neutron encounters a ``bounce'' surface, as seen in the effectiveness in labyrinth designs placed between neutron sources and outside environments.
 There are very good codes for calculating neutron transport, MCNP, PHITS, etc. that will be used to evaluate the location of labyrinth blocks in the Access Ramp to ensure that neutrons cannot reach the main Yemilab drift, and bounce into experimental areas.
 If need be, movable barriers can be inserted in the Access Drift to totally block the path.
 We are confident the most stringent neutron-attenuation goal can be met.